Getting Started with ReleaseRay

 5. Publish: One click to GitHub + Slack + Intercom

-3. Auto-publish to GitHub Releases + Hosted Changelog
+5. Publish to GitHub Releases + Hosted Changelog + Email subscribers

 Troubleshooting